aslak3/maxicore32/README.md

+# Random scribblings

+This is a dumping ground, nothing more.

 # ISA design

+* 5 bit opcode field, 32 top level opcodes
-* 16 by 32bit registers, r0 is fixed at 0
+* 16 by 32bit registers
+* 3 lots of 4 bits for register indexes in the top level instruction encoding
 * All instructions are one 32 bit word
-* NOP (0)
+* NOP (0x00000000)
+* Halt
 * Load immediate 16 bit quantity into low half, typically followed by swap and another load
-* Load/Store from/to register rD from/to rM with 16 bit displacement, 3 bit transfer type, optional adjustment of rM
+* Load/Store from/to register rD from/to rM with 16 bit displacement, 3 bit transfer type, optional
+  adjustment of rM (for push and pop)
 * ALU: r1<-r2,r3 or r1<-r2 or r1<-r2,imm
+  * imm is 12+3 bits
+  * Condition codes modified only by ALU
-* Branch on 4 bit test, source PC with 16 or 12 bit displacement, saving PC in rPC
+* Branch on 4 bit test, source PC with 16 bit displacement, saving PC in rPC
-* Branch on 4 bit test, source PC with 16 or 12 bit displacement
+* Branch on 4 bit test, source PC with 16 bit displacement
 * Jump on 4 bit test to rS

+# Random open questions

+* IO access: Will likely be via a top of table register with offsets.
+Is this adequate?
+* Should the stack pointer adjustments cater for anything other then 4 byte wide quantities?
+  * Since internally non long reads will always be extended, it seems reasonable to always put 4 byte quantities on the stack since the stack is just a means to an end copy of registers
+  * But on the other hand, this is inconsistent with the other load/store operations
+* Use cases for r0 = 0
+  * Branch is just saving PC to r0
+  * Compare, though imm=0 will be the same
+  * Clear is AND 0, but see above
+* Need a mechanism for moving condition codes in and out of a register, as this was missing from both of the previous designs

 ## Example code